DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/3Dprinters/CuraSlicer/README.md

 3. Bring your .STL File you exported from RHINOCEROS into Ultimaker Cura

+4. Click Slice!

+	This should give a good estimate of how long/how much material your job will take!

+ 	We change $0.07 per gram.